kderme/gsoc/blog/rqlite-test.md

 consistency (q-s-m does not test for sequential consistency).
 It still provides an option, not suggested to be used, https://github.com/etcd-io/etcd/pull/866, which ensures linearizability by passing read operations from a quorum.

 As the paper suggests, timeout mechanism are used to ensure linearizability in the default modes for rqlite and Consul.
-The important property needed is that the leader lease time has to be smaller than the heartbat timeout of followers.
+The important property needed is that the leader lease time has to be smaller than the heartbeat timeout of followers.
 If this property holds no concurrent leaders can occur.
-The raft implementations checks upon startup that within the same node, the leader lease timeout is smaller than the heartbeat timoeut, so it ensures this property within one node.
+The raft implementations checks upon startup that within the same node, the leader lease timeout is smaller than the heartbeat timeout, so it ensures this property within one node.
 Rqlite keeps the leader lease time fixed (500ms) and does not provide any option to change it.
 This ensures the wanted property across different nodes.
 Consul had also tried to fix timeout related problems in the past, by reducing the leader lease time https://github.com/hashicorp/raft/commit/73bd785f4505fb27b97b253f37d40e4922d34227.

 This wanted property ensures that a lease timeout expires before an elections starts on other nodes, even if the leader is partitioned and no concurrent leaders can occur.
 However this is easy to bypass.
 GC pauses or (as we did on our tests) pausing and unausing the leader with SIGSTOP/SIGSTOP signals can create 2 concurrent leaders, since a paused node cannot hear an expired timeout.
 In order to overcome even this case, the leader upon each get request compares the current time with the last time he heard from each follower.
-If enough leases have expired, it responds with a Serivce Unavailable.
+If enough leases have expired, it responds with a Service Unavailable.
 The logic above is implemented in the checkLeaderLease function of raft https://github.com/hashicorp/raft/blob/635796e5097fbfdb80f6f2d92abe66739a957380/raft.go#L853.
 The function time.now.Sub finds the difference of times based on a monotonic clock.
 Monotonic clocks are better at checking the difference of two events than normal clocks and we found it very hard to mock them.
 So by using this case, even if there are two concurrent leaders, one leader is just a leader on paper, since his lease time has expired and he will find out on the next query.
 Below we will explain the above with more concrete examples.